BananaAccounting/General/OfficeAddIns/ExcelAddIns/README.md

 ### Try it out

-1. Be sure to have accomplished all the settings as shown in the [guide](https://github.com/BananaAccounting/General/blob/master/OfficeAddIns/CreateAddIn.md)
+1. Be sure to have accomplished all the settings as shown in the [Create Office Add-ins guide](https://github.com/BananaAccounting/General/blob/master/OfficeAddIns/CreateAddIn.md).

 2. Open one or more Banana Accounting documents.